-Michael Dunlop signs deal to ride Tyco BMW Superbike at NW 200 and Isle of Man TT
+Michael Dunlop to ride Tyco BMW Superbike at NW 200, Isle of Man TT and Ulster GP

 -